OpenTelemetry Django Instrumentation¶

 export OTEL_PYTHON_DJANGO_TRACED_REQUEST_ATTRS='path_info,content_type'

-will extract path_info and content_type attributes from every traced request and add them as span attritbues.
+attributes from every traced request and add them as span attributes.

 Django Request object reference: https://docs.djangoproject.com/en/3.1/ref/request-response/#attributes

-Request and Response hooks¶
+Request and Response hooks

 def request_hook(span, request):